PrefectHQ/prefect/docs/getting-started/installation.md

 Upgrading from Prefect version 2.0a9 or earlier requires resetting the Prefect Orion database.

 Prior to 2.0a10, Orion did not have database migrations and required a hard reset of the database between versions.
 Now that migrations have been added, your database will be upgraded automatically with each version change.
 However, you must still perform a hard reset of the database if you are upgrading from 2.0a9 or earlier.
-Resetting the database by using the CLI command `prefect orion database reset` does not upgrade the database from 2.0a9 or earlier.

-To upgrade the database, delete the database file `~/.prefect/orion.db`.
+Resetting the database with the CLI command `prefect orion database reset` is not compatible a database from 2.0a9 or earlier.
+Instead, delete the database file `~/.prefect/orion.db`.
 Prefect Orion automatically creates a new database on the next write.

 !!! warning "Resetting the database deletes data"